-by applying uncertainty factors for the following types of extrapolations: intra-species extrapolation ($UF_H = 10$ to account for variation in sensitivity among the human population), inter-species extrapolation ($UF_A = 10$ to account for extrapolating from experimental animals to humans) and LOAEL-to-NOAEL extrapolation ($UF_L = 10$ to account for using a LOAEL when a NOAEL is not available).
+Risk Characterization: EPA applies a margin of exposure approach to calculate potential human health risks of new chemicals.
+A benchmark (acceptable) margin of exposure is derived by applying uncertainty factors for the following types of extrapolations: intra-species extrapolation (UFH = 10 to account for variation in sensitivity among the human population), inter-species extrapolation (UFA = 10 to account for extrapolating from experimental animals to humans) and LOAEL-to-NOAEL extrapolation (UFL = 10 to account for using a LOAEL when a NOAEL is not available).
 Hence, in the New Chemicals Program, a benchmark MOE is typically 100 and 1000 when NOAELs and LOAELs, respectively, are used to identify hazard.
-When allometric scaling or pharmacokinetic modeling is used to derive an effect level, the UF_H may be reduced to 3, for a benchmark MOE of 30.
+When allometric scaling or pharmacokinetic modeling is used to derive an effect level, the UFH may be reduced to 3, for a benchmark MOE of 30.
 The benchmark MOE is used to compare to the MOE calculated by comparing the toxicity NOAEL or LOAEL to the estimated exposure concentrations.
 When the calculated MOE is equal to or exceeds the benchmark MOE, the new chemical substance is not likely to present an unreasonable risk.
 EPA assesses risks to workers considering engineering controls described in the PMN but in the absence of personal protective equipment (PPE) such as gloves and respirators.
 If risks are preliminarily identified, EPA then considers whether the risks would be mitigated by the use of PPE (e.g., impervious gloves, respirator).

-Risks to human health for the new chemical substance were evaluated using the route-specific effect levels (i.e., NOAELs and NOAECs) described above.
-Risks were not identified for workers for neurological or respiratory effects via inhalation exposure based on quantitative hazard data for DCP (MOE = 617; benchmark MOE = 100).
-Risks were identified for workers for reproductive and developmental toxicity endpoints via dermal exposure based on quantitative hazard data for DCP (MOE = 16.5; benchmark MOE = 100).
-Risks will be mitigated if exposures are controlled by the use of appropriate PPE such as impervious gloves.
-EPA expects that workers will use appropriate PPE (i.e., impervious gloves), consistent with the Safety Data Sheet provided by the PMN submitter, in a manner adequate to protect them.
+Risks to human health for the new chemical substance were evaluated using the route-specific effect levels (i.e., NOAEL and NOAEC) described above.
+Risks were not identified for workers for developmental effects via inhalation (MOE = 153; benchmark MOE = 100).
+Risks were identified for workers for systemic effects via dermal contact (MOE = 16; benchmark MOE = 100).
+Irritation and sensitization hazards to workers via dermal and inhalation exposures were identified based on structural alerts and analogue data.
+Risks for these hazard endpoints cannot be quantified due to a lack of dose-response for these hazards.
+However, exposures can be mitigated by the use of appropriate personal protective equipment (PPE), including impervious gloves, eye protection, and respiratory protection (respirator with assigned protection factor (APF) of 50).
+EPA expects that employers will require and workers will use appropriate personal protective equipment (impervious gloves, eye protection, and a respirator), consistent with the Safety Data Sheet prepared by the PMN submitter, in a manner adequate to protect them.

-Risks were not identified for the general population for reproductive and developmental effects via drinking water ($MOE{infant} = 523$, $MOE{adult} = 2,198$; benchmark MOE = 100) and fish ingestion ($MOE{fish} = 5,080$; benchmark MOE = 100) based on quantitative hazard data for DCP.
+Risks were not identified for the general population for systemic toxicity via consumption of drinking water ($MOE{Adult} = 454$; $MOE{Infant} = 109$; benchmark MOE = 100).
+Risks were not identified to the general population for systemic toxicity via consumption of fish (MOE = 9,260; benchmark MOE = 100).
+Irritation and sensitization hazards to the general population are not expected via these routes of exposure.
 Risks to consumers were not evaluated because consumer uses were not identified as conditions of use.